 Top these pancakes off with your favorite maple syrup and dig in!
 This single serving recipe makes one large or two small protein pancakes, but the recipe could easily be doubled.

 What's your favorite way to make breakfast tasty and healthier?

-- 1 tbsp chocolate chips (or other add-ins if desired)
+- 1 tablespoon chocolate chips (or other add-ins, if desired)

 - Add oats, protein powder and baking powder to a small cup of a personal sized blender.
 (I actually use whole oats and grind them down as I make each batch, but having oat flour on hand eliminates this step.)
 Process until oats have turned into oat flour, usually 20 seconds but this may depend on your blender.

 - Add milk to dry ingredients and blend until well combined.